CompARE-Composite/compAREdesign_test/README.md

 # CompAREdesign Package Testing Repository

-**⚠️ This repository is under construction.
-Updates will be made regularly. ⚠️**

-This repository contains the validation tests for the **CompAREdesign** R package, specifically for evaluating the functionality and accuracy of the **time-to-event** functions.
+This repository contains the validation tests for the [**CompAREdesign**](https://CRAN.R-project.org/package=CompAREdesign) R package, specifically for evaluating the functionality and accuracy of the **time-to-event** functions.

 ## Repository Contents